poojan/symbiosis.js/README.md

 			if(configuration.persistable === false) return;
 			return String(value || '');
 		},
+		conflictHandler: function (localValue, resourceValue, model, resource) {
+			//This method is called on model.sync() whenever there is a conflict
+			//between a resource and local values
+			//Should return the merged value
+			//The default handler returns the resourceValue
+			//Can for example do a time comparison for a last write wins. return resourceValue;
+		},
 		deserializationHandler: function (value, configuration) {
 			//return the value that should be a valid instance of the field,
 			//for example a instanciated user if it is an association,